Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 We help SaaS teams audit and fix tenant isolation issues across APIs, background jobs, and data access layers.

-These failures often remain invisible until an API authorization audit for SaaS systems exercises actor and object permutations directly.
+These failures often remain invisible until a cross-tenant audit exercises actor and object permutations directly.

 Common failure points include: